 - a) The application form, the required fee, and two sets of plans and specifications shall be delivered to Glenshire Devonshire DRC, 15726 Glenshire Drive, Truckee CA 96161.
 The application form must be signed by the owner certifying that the owner has read, understands and will comply with the requirements as outlined in the DRC Rules and CC&R's, including, but not limited to, the notice requirements as set forth in paragraph (c) below.
 It is the responsibility of the owner to ensure that the builder complies with all of these requirements. - b) The DRC shall meet at least once every month to perform its duties.
 The vote or written consent of a majority of the DRC shall constitute an act by the DRC unless otherwise required by the CC&Rs or this declaration.
 The DRC shall have 30 days to respond once a complete application is received.
 In the event the DRC fails to approve, disapprove, or conditionally approve the owners application within thirty (30) days after said plans and specifications and any subsequent data requested by the DRC have been submitted to it, weather conditions permitting, approval will not be required and this Article will be deemed to have been fully complied with. - c) The owners of lots on the either side of, in front of, and behind a lot on which work is to be done which requires DRC approval shall be entitled to notice of the work to be done before said work is considered for approval by the DRC.
-This notice shall be accomplished by requiring the owner of the lot on which work is to be done to mail notice of his intention to perform such work to each of the affected neighbors described above within 10 days of the DRC meeting at which that owners' application to conduct such work on his lot is to be done shall certify on his DRC application that he has provided the required notice.
+This notice shall be accomplished by requiring the owner of the lot on which work is to be done to mail notice of his intention to perform such work to each of the affected neighbors described above within 10 days of the DRC meeting at which that owners' application to conduct such work on his lot is to be considered.
+As part of the DRC application process, the owner of the lot on which the work is to be done shall certify on his DRC application that he has provided the required notice.
 Failure of the applicant to provide such notice will result in denial of his DRC application.